 The .Pharmacy Verified Websites Program helps you separate the good websites from the bad.
 And there are plenty of bad ones.
-Out of almost 12,000 websites that NABP reviewed, more than 95% of them operate out of compliance with pharmacy laws and practice standards that protect the public health.
+Out of almost 12,000 websites that NABP reviewed, nearly 95% of them operate out of compliance with pharmacy laws and practice standards that protect the public health.
 The .Pharmacy domain is a signal of safety on the web.

 Is your business interested in applying for a .Pharmacy domain?
 Visit the NABP .Pharmacy page for more information.

 Below are just a few of the risks you take when using an unverified website:

 - Receiving pills that contain such fillers as drywall and rat poison

 - Having your financial and other personal information stolen

 - Having your email inbox flooded with spam that could infect your home computer with viruses

 In the worst cases, people have died from receiving counterfeit medications that didn’t treat their serious medical conditions.
 And rogue websites are prime outlets for traffickers who want to sell medications illegally to people who abuse them, contributing to the prescription drug abuse epidemic.

 As this video explains, you can’t trust a website just because it looks legitimate.